Frequently Asked Questions

 For more detailed information, please see our flasking process page.

-From the time we sow your seeds/pods to the time the flasks are ready to ship can take anywhere from 12 months to 18 months or longer.
+From the time we sow your seeds/pods to the time the flasks are ready to ship can take anywhere from 9 to 18 months (rarely longer).
 The amount of time it takes depends on the genera of the orchid.

-How do I know when my pods are ready to be harvested?
+How do I know when my orchid pods are ready to be harvested?

-Pod harvest times are highly variable depending on the genera and species.
-You have two options: you can send us green pods, or you can send us dry seeds.
-Personally, we prefer sowing dry seeds, but there are pros and cons for each.
+Pod harvest times are highly variable depending on the genera, species, and growing conditions.
+You can send us green pods, or you can send us dry seeds.
+There are pros and cons for each.
 Here is a link to an AOS article which gives average harvest times for green pods for some of the more common species and hybrids.
+In our experience, we usually have better luck when people send pods just past the recommended age given by the AOS article.
 Keep in mind that harvesting green pods is more of an art than a science, and note that not all orchid pods will contain viable seeds.
-For all but a handful of orchid species, it is best to harvest fully mature pods just before or just as they begin to release their seeds.
+For all but a handful of orchid species, it is best to harvest fully mature pods just before they begin to split open.
 This reduces the likelihood that pods are harvested before the seeds are mature enough to germinate in flasks.

 What happens if my seeds don’t germinate?